 When you visit LUX Dermatology for a rosacea consultation, the skin experts spend time helping you figure out your rosacea triggers to minimize flare-ups.

-Rosacea isn’t curable, but the team of experienced dermatologists at LUX Dermatology can help you manage your rosacea.
-They develop personalized plans that focus on reducing flare-ups and keeping your skin clear.
+Rosacea isn’t curable, but our team of experienced dermatologists at LUX Dermatology can help you manage your rosacea.
+We can even develop personalized plans that focus on reducing flare-ups and keeping your skin clear.

 Lifestyle changes are a significant part of treating rosacea.
-In addition to identifying and avoiding your rosacea triggers, your dermatologist at LUX Dermatology helps you come up with a skin care routine to protect your skin.
+In addition to identifying and avoiding your rosacea triggers, our dermatologist at LUX Dermatology helps you come up with a skincare routine to protect your skin.

 Your skin care plan includes suggestions on how to wash your face to lessen the irritation.
-Your dermatologist also recommends that you apply sunscreen daily.
+Our dermatologist also recommends that you apply sunscreen daily.

-The LUX Dermatology team can also prescribe medication to treat your rosacea symptoms, like topical creams to reduce redness, antibiotics to clear up pimples, and acne medication.
+Our LUX Dermatology team can also prescribe medication to treat your rosacea symptoms like topical creams to reduce redness, antibiotics to clear up pimples, and acne medication.

 LUX Dermatology also offers advanced laser treatments to reduce redness and remove visible blood vessels.

-To clear up your rosacea, call the experts at LUX Dermatology today or book an appointment online.
+To clear up your rosacea, call our experts at LUX Dermatology today or book an appointment online.